alpacahq/alpaca-docs/content/broker/integration/account-opening/crypto-trading-broker.md

 Note these values could change in the future.

 ## Supported Orders
-When submitting crypto orders through the [Orders API]({{< relref "../api-references/trading-api/orders" >}}) and the Alpaca web dashboard, Market, Limit and Stop Limit orders are supported while the supported
-`time_in_force` values are `gtc`, `ioc`, and `fok`.
+When submitting crypto orders through the Orders API, Market, Limit and Stop Limit orders are supported while the supported `time_in_force` values are `gtc`, `ioc`, and `fok`.
 We accept fractional orders as well with either `notional` or `qty` provided.